corelight/ecs-templates/README.md

     - The ability to call your own custom ingest pipeline after all Corelight ingest pipelines are called and without modifying the Corelight ingest pipelines at all
 - Custom logstash pipelines is just matter of creating a file with a lower alphanumeric order and loading in the same directory

-Many customizations will not be needed, but it is better to have the option than have not.
-Always recommend to use your own number of shards/replicas and ILM policy, but beyond that you should not need to customize much else you normally customize many things in the index templates, ingest pipelines, and logstash pipelines in all of your deployments.
-Which, in that case you will have that ability as well.

 See each section below for more details.

 ## Custom Index Options

 ### Custom Index Names
-The script will prompt you if you would look to choose custom index names/patterns.
+The script will prompt you if you would look to choose custom index names/patterns for your data streams.
 This, allows you to choose your own index naming convention.
 For example you could chose:
 - `logs-corelight.conn-default`
+- `ecs-corelight.conn-default`
-- `ecs-corelight.conn.default`
+- `call_it_what_you_will.conn-default`
-- `call_it_what_you_will.conn.default`
+- `logs-corelight.conn-remotesite1`

 It will then update all the necessary index templates as well if you chose ingest pipelines or logstash pipelines.
 It's not recommended to change the defaults, as the Corelight logs are now setup to work with all the other types of ECS data, and be able to be used from within a Kibana data view such as `logs-*`